Amethyst View

 Status: Pristine

-Indirect UV scatter from nearby windows can fade a stone over 5-10 years.
-Only total darkness stops the clock.
+Indirect UV scatter from nearby windows may affect a stone over years.
+Darkness supports the color profile.

 Protocol Verification